alezen9/Lightbox-by-Alex/README.md

 ```
 # Features
 - Navigate through the pictures with keypress (🡄 🡆)
-- Exit with 'esc' key
+- Exit with 'esc' key, tap/click on space around image, tap/click on "x" or swipe up or down
 - Navigate through the pictures with arrows click (◄  ►)
 - Navigate through the pictures with swipe (⮨ ⮩)
 - Video support (only mp4 format)